Service charges and other costs

 Paying your rent is one of the most important payments you will need to make whilst you’re living in your home.

 If you ever fall behind with your rent, don’t shy away.
 It’s important that you tell us first.
 We’re not here to hound you for money you may owe; we’re here to help you find a solution to get you back on track.

 If you're struggling to pay your rent, in the first instance, please contact your neighbourhood coach.

-Your neighbourhood coach will be discuss your finances, and will make an arrangement with you on how much you can pay towards your rent and to help clear any arrears you may have.
+Your neighbourhood coach will discuss your finances with you.
+They'll make an arrangement with you on how much you can pay towards your rent and to help clear any arrears you may have.
 Think of it as an action plan.
-We may arrange for one of our money advisors to talk to you – particularly if you are finding it hard to cope financially or have multiple debts.
+We may also arrange for one of our money advisors to talk to you – particularly if you are finding it hard to cope financially or have multiple debts.
 We will also make sure you’re getting the right benefits and help you with money and debt advice.